-Join us in Bergen on March 18th at 3:00 pm, where Andreas Motzfeldt Kravik, Deputy Minister of Foreign Affairs, will deliver a keynote address.
-A panel discussion between Deputy Minister Kravik and leading scholars with expertise and lived experience from the Global South, will follow.
+Join us in Bergen on March 18th at 3:00 pm, where Andreas Motzfeldt Kravik, State Secretary at the Ministry of Foreign Affairs, will deliver a keynote address.
+A panel discussion between Deputy Minister Kravik and leading scholars with expertise and lived experience from the Global South will follow.

 KEYNOTE